Add To Favorites

 Ever wonder how a hot air balloon rises in the sky?
 Discover the facts and paint a beautiful balloon.
 Could it circle the world without stopping?

 Start your painting by drawing a large tear drop shape.
 This will form the main part of your balloon.
 Decorate as you wish.
-Make sure to rinse your brush after each color to keep your palette clean.
+Make sure to rinse the brush after each color to keep the palette clean.

 Underneath the balloon is a firebox used to make the hot air that fills the balloon, causing it to rise.
 The firebox is usually square in shape.
 Paint that next.